 - Controversial New Theory Suggests Ancient Greeks Helped Build Terracotta Army in China

-The terracotta army is now around 2,200 years old and is located at what might rightly be considered the greatest mausoleum in the world, that of Emperor Qin Shi Huang, known as First Emperor of unified China.
+The terracotta army is now around 2,200 years old and is located at what might rightly be considered the greatest mausoleum in the world, that of Emperor Qin Shi Huang, known as the First Emperor of China.
 The mausoleum complex essentially recreated the Emperors living environment ready for the afterlife.
-It is supposed that the purpose of the army was to ensure the eternal safety of on his journey in the afterlife.
-They are found as part of the huge complex covering 19.3 square miles (50 sq km).
+It is believed that the purpose of the army was to ensure the eternal safety of his journey in the afterlife.
+They were found as part of the huge complex covering 19.3 square miles (50 sq km).
 They were equipped with the latest weaponry, which would allow the army to effectively defend their king.
-According to an Archaeology International article , in excess of 40,000 bronze weapons were recovered with the warriors.
+According to an Archaeology International article, in excess of 40,000 bronze weapons were recovered with the warriors.

 - New Dig at First Emperor Mausoleum Expected to Yield up to 1400 More Terracotta Warriors